Point Nepean Quarantine Station: 19th century

-Limestone Hospitals
+Limestone hospitals

-Between 1852 and 1887, several buildings were proposed, half constructed, and then left unfinished because of a lack of timber.
+Between 1852 and 1887, several buildings were proposed, half-constructed, and then left unfinished because of a lack of timber.
 This also saw many people buried without coffins.
 The hospital could house fifty patients, (and a further 450 in tents) which quickly became inadequate.
 Dr James Reed, resident doctor was denied an extension of the hospital by the government, as they wanted to build out the station through purpose and planning, as opposed to its rapid growth due to the Ticonderoga's emergency.

 Limestone Hospital 2, built around 1859.
 The covered path to the dining hall is visible.

-Between 1888 and 1889, five limestone buildings were constructed, which are still there today.
+Between 1888 and 1889, five limestone buildings were constructed, which remain extant.
 Two were built on a hill as hospitals for the sick, while three were built in a line on the flat land to house healthy passengers.
 A pier and cookhouse were also constructed at this time.
-Soon after, the Tudor arrived with almost everyone onboard sick.
+Soon after, the Tudor arrived with almost everyone on board sick.
 This tested the new buildings' capacity, but also brought a new issue.
 To prevent illness being spread through possessions, luggage and clothes were treated in boiling water, which upset the passengers, as much of their belongings had been ruined and their clothes shrunk.
-Dr Reed wrote in his report that a more effective, less destructive method of sanitation would be through an oven-like machine, but this would only be implemented 40 years later.
+Dr Reed wrote in his report that a more effective, less destructive method of sanitation would be through an oven-like machine, but this would only be implemented forty years later.

 Into the 1860s, there was a downturn in immigration as the gold rush subsided, also leading to a decrease in the colony's income.
-This, partnered with better hygiene on ships, cast doubt on the usefulness of the Sanitary Station and stalled construction of any new buildings – including the oven-like machine suggested by many doctors from the quarantine.
-The government conducted an inquiry into the quarantine and found the conditions unsuitable.
+This, partnered with better hygiene on ships, cast doubt on the usefulness of the sanitary station and stalled construction of any new buildings – including the oven-like machine suggested by many doctors from the quarantine.
+The government conducted an inquiry into the quarantine station and found the conditions unsuitable.
 They considered relocation of the quarantine and repurposing the Portsea site for a mental asylum.
-The staff and Chief Medical Officer fought against this, but the resident doctor was cut, making the staff numbers go from three men to two.
+The staff and Chief Medical Officer fought against this, but the resident doctor was dismissed, and staff numbers reduced to just two people.
 This meant the ship's surgeon would have to tend to the patients, once they reached shore, as there was no doctor.
 Toilets were added to the hospitals.